For the past few years, web design and app development have been bathed in skeuomorphism.…

 We know that larger objects attract the eye more than smaller objects and that cool colours make the background recede and warm colours make it move forward.
 There are other factors however, which come into play when you want to attract your visitor’s eye.
 Let’s look at some simple guidelines:

-- Darker colours attract the eye more than lighter colours – you can read a short article on this here.
+- Darker colours attract the eye more than lighter colours.

 - Elements in the foreground, near the top of the page or out to the sides can carry more visual weight than elements in the background, towards the bottom of the page or even in the centre of the screen

 - Diagonal elements attract the eye more than vertical elements, with horizontal elements coming in last.

 - Texturing makes an element appear 3 dimensional and causes it to stand out from the page.